-What is the best course schedule (which classes to take when) for someone deciding between Biosciences and Bioengineering?
+What is the best course schedule (which classes to take when) for someone deciding between Biosciences and

+Bioengineering?
 The suggested courses for first-year students in BIOE and BIOS are overlapping, but there are additional critical courses to take in your first year to keep on track with each major.
-Both majors suggest strongly that you take General Chemistry and Calculus in your first year, but BIOE majors should also take Physics and CAAM 210.
-BIOS majors should take BIOS 201 and 202 (Introductory Biology).
+Both majors strongly suggest that you take General Chemistry and Calculus in your first year.
+BIOE majors should also take Physics and CAAM 210 and BIOS majors should take BIOS 201 and 202 (Introductory Biology).
 Those deciding between the two majors may need to take "all of the above" during the first year.
+There is nuance to this and an "all of the above" schedule may not work for everyone.
+Talk to advisors in each major to ensure that your schedule is manageable for you.